What is an annual report?

 An annual report for a publicly traded company typically contains highlights of the company’s activities and performance during the previous year, future goals and objectives, a letter to shareholders from the CEO or company president, an auditor’s report, and detailed financial statements.
 Financial information is often visually presented in graphs and tables.
 The annual report for a small business will be much more simple.

-The financial statements – balance sheet, income statement, and cash flow statement – provide information about the company’s:
+The financial statements – balance sheet, profit and loss statement, and cash flow statement – provide information about the company’s:

 - current financial state